Solve Complex Digital Challenges with a UX Strategy Sprint

 Duration: 1-2 weeks

-By the time we complete our intake phase, we have a strong understanding of our client’s current state, including any technical and cultural issues that may be connected to their overarching problem.
+Finally, we would round out our foundational insights with a UX audit of the existing portal and a sampling of stakeholder and user interviews.
+By the time we complete our intake phase, we will have a strong understanding of our client’s current state, including any technical and cultural issues that may be connected to the overarching problem.

 Phase 2: Client Workshop – Diverge and Converge